This blog was originally published on the World Bank’s PPP Blog Website.

 Investors hit a roadblock when investing in infrastructure.
-Until now none of the metrics needed by investors were documented in a robust manner, if at all, for privately held infrastructure equity or debt.
+Until now, none of the metrics needed by investors were documented in a robust manner, if at all, for privately held infrastructure equity or debt.
 This has left investors frustrated and wary.
 In a 2016 EDHECinfra/Global Infrastructure Hub Survey of major asset owners, more than half declared that they did not trust the valuations reported by infrastructure asset managers.
 How, under such conditions, can the vast increases in long-term investment in infrastructure by institutional players envisaged by the G20 take place?

-We need transparency and accurate performance measures and the G20 data collection initiative can have a catalytic effect.
+Above all, we need transparency and accurate performance measures and the G20 data collection initiative can have a catalytic effect.

-Next, we selected a list of 400 firms to represent the European infrastructure market by sector, business model or country, all the while covering 50% of the market by size in each year, ensuring a representative sample through time.
+Next, we selected a list of 400 firms representing the European infrastructure market by sector, business model or country.
+We achieved coverage for 50% of the market by size in each year, ensuring a representative sample through time.
 This became the constituent list for the benchmarks.
 For each firm we collected data for realised and forecast cash flow to debt and equity holders.
-Firms are categorised as an infrastructure project or infrastructure corporate and by business model; contracted, merchant and regulated.
+We categorised firms as an infrastructure project or infrastructure corporate, and then classed them by business model – contracted, merchant and regulated.

 We undertook this project in coordination and collaboration with the industry.
 Banks, asset owners and managers all helped in providing us with the essential data.
 This collaboration gives a clear sign that the private infrastructure industry is growing towards a more mature and transparent stage.
 The support of private investors and lenders to this initiative highlights an impressive spirit of cooperation and deserves praise.